gguillotte/mdsrd5/README.md

 Credits and software licenses
 -----------------------------

-The HTML versions use [Jets.js](https://jets.js.org) ([MIT license](https://opensource.org/licenses/MIT)) for TOC search and [CollapsibleLists.js](http://code.stephenmorley.org/javascript/collapsible-lists/) ([CC0 1.0](http://creativecommons.org/publicdomain/zero/1.0/legalcode)) by Stephen Morley.
-The HTML and ePub versions use the fonts [Alegreya](http://www.fontsquirrel.com/fonts/alegreya) and [Alegreya Sans](http://www.fontsquirrel.com/fonts/alegreya-sans) ([SIL Open Font License v1.10](http://www.fontsquirrel.com/license/alegreya-sans)), copyright 2013 by Juan Pablo del Peral.
-See LICENSING.md for details.
+The HTML versions use [Jets.js](https://jets.js.org) ([MIT license](https://opensource.org/licenses/MIT)) by Denis Lukov for TOC search, and [CollapsibleLists.js](http://code.stephenmorley.org/javascript/collapsible-lists/) ([CC0 1.0](http://creativecommons.org/publicdomain/zero/1.0/legalcode)) by Stephen Morley.
+The HTML and ePub versions use the fonts [Alegreya](http://www.fontsquirrel.com/fonts/alegreya) and [Alegreya Sans](http://www.fontsquirrel.com/fonts/alegreya-sans) ([SIL Open Font License v1.10](http://www.fontsquirrel.com/license/alegreya-sans)), copyright 2011 and 2013 by Juan Pablo del Peral.
+See LICENSING.md and the other licensing files in this repo for details.